digimori/PersonalLibraryApp/README.md

 #### Adding books
+- To add books, I implemented a form, asking for the user to input data, that will then be stored and pushed onto cards that they will be able to see on the profile page.

 #### Editing books
 - For the Editing books, I choose to implement a modal, so that there is no need to navigate back and fourth between separate pages.